Noirad88/Prompt-Mother/readme.txt

-Discord bot which announces a new theme (random sentence) every month.
+Discord bot that announces a new theme (random sentence) every month.